hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 See [Large Object Creation](#large-object-creation) for more information.

 * You can create [Pseudo-Hierarchical Folders or Directories](#pseudo_hierachies).
-For a pseudo folder or directory, a good practice is to create a zero- or one-byte sized object with a [Content-Type](#content_type_request) of "application/directory".
+For a pseudo folder or directory, a good practice is to create a zero-sized placeholder object with a [Content-Type](#content_type_request) of "application/directory".

 * You can use the [Content-Encoding](#content_encoding_header) request header to indicate that